 The Group carries its investment property at fair value, with changes in fair value being recognised in the consolidated income statement.
-The Group engaged an independent valuation specialist to assess fair value as at 30 September 2016.
-For investment property, a valuation methodology based on income capitalization approach was used through determining the net operating income after excluding the vacancy and collection loss and operating expenses.
+The Group engaged an independent valuation specialist to assess the fair value of investment property as at 30 September 2017.
+For investment property, a valuation methodology based on income capitalization approach was used, as the income stream is likely to remain constant.
+They key assumptions used to determine the fair value of investment property and sensitivity analysis are provided in Note 5.

-Impairment of investments available for sale
+Impairment of available-for-sale financial asset